The size and scale of Inland Rail means we have an opportunity—and responsibility—to promote strong sustainability practices within industry.

 To achieve the objectives of our Sustainable Procurement Policy, we:

-- promote supplier sustainability achievements.
+- survey suppliers and promote supplier sustainability achievements.

 Do business with us

 Building in regional communities means supporting regional economies.

 Our contractors work with smaller contractors to deliver a variety of goods, works and services.
 Find out how your business can join the Inland Rail supply chain.

 Inland Rail project exceeds targets for sustainable practices

 The Australian Rail Track Corporation (ARTC) exceeded its sustainability targets on the first completed section of the railway project between Parkes and Narromine with the redeployment of more than 98% of the existing steel rail track and recycling nearly 47,000 timber sleepers.

 Sustainability is so important to Inland Rail we have an expert team entirely dedicated to it.
 The team is constantly looking at how we can do things differently to create better outcomes and lasting benefits for the community and the environment.
 Working with our suppliers, we’re committed to achieving a positive legacy through the design and construction of Inland Rail.